MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

     ![File Open template](media/27-houdini-open-template.PNG "File Open template")

-2. Select the center of the geometry file node to switch to the **File** context menu above, and then select the **Open floating file chooser** button to select xxx.
+2. Select the center of the geometry file node to switch to the **File** context menu above, and then select the **Open floating file chooser** button to select the 3D model you want to prepare.

     ![File chooser button](media/28-houdini-file-chooser2.PNG "File chooser button")